-We also performed procedures including identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journal entries posted containing specific wordings and those posted on Bank holidays.
+We performed procedures including identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included journal entries posted containing specific words.

 Identifying and responding to risks of material misstatement related to compliance with laws and regulations